Laoujin/bliki/_posts/2017-04-15-vbnet-vs-csharp.md

 - Out variables: `int.TryParse(s, out var i)`
 - Pattern Matching: `o is int i`, switch
 - `return ref x;`
+- Tuples

 Available in VB.NET only
 ------------------------
 Many things have been covered already:
+- More versatile switch
+- Extra Linq query keywords (Take, Skip, Distinct, ...)
+- `Key` keyword for anonymous types
+- Like operator for simple string matching
+- `Handles` for events
+- Static local variables
 - Modules: Which can be (sort of) emulated with `static class` and static using statements.
+- When blocks in exceptions
 - Inline DateTime declarations
-- Like operator
-- When blocks in exceptions
-- More versatile switch
-- Static local variables
-- `Handles` for events

 **With**